 budget-accommodation-vanua-levu

-10 Best Budget Accommodation in Vanua Levu
+10 BEST Budget Accommodations in Savusavu & Vanua Levu

 © Korovesi Sunshine Villas

-Cheap Accommodation in Vanua Levu
+Cheap Accommodations on Vanua Levu

 If you’d rather spend more on exploring Fiji’s lesser-known island of Vanua Levu than paying top-dollar to stay within the confines of a luxury resort then this is the list for you.
 Vanua Levu is blessed with a number of affordable resorts, hotels and lodges from within the bustling towns of Labasa, Savusavu and along isolated stretches of Vanua Levu’s beachfront.
-As you’ll see from this list of budget accommodation in Vanua Levu, you don’t have to spend much to spend time in paradise.
+As you’ll see from this list of budget accommodations in Savusavu and Vanua Levu, you don’t have to spend much to spend time in paradise.

-1. Sigasiga Sands Resort
+1. Sigasiga Sands Boutique Bungalows

 For one of the best-value resorts on Vanua Levu, consider Sigasiga Sands.
-Stay in your own private cottage among trimmed lawns peppered with palms, tropical flowers and just a few steps away from the beach.
+Stay in your own private cottage among trimmed lawns peppered with palms and tropical flowers and just a few steps away from the beach.
 You’ll struggle to find a more peaceful place on Savusavu Bay, where there’s the opportunity to do as much or as little as you like.
-Hire two bikes or kayaks for around FJ$10 a day, make use of the extensive collection of sports equipment, take a bush walk through 40ha (99 acres) of upland forest, take part in an Indo-Fijian cooking class or book onto one of the “hero activities” of Savusavu, such as a dolphin cruise, scuba diving or enjoy a “meke” night at the nearby Koro Sun Resort.
-As for your accommodation, the Vonu Hut provides the best rates including a fully-equipped kitchen, a bedroom, ensuite… Basically, a home away from home.
+Hire two bikes or kayaks for a small fee, make use of the extensive collection of sports equipment, take a bush walk through 40 ha (99 acres) of upland forest, take part in Indo-Fijian cooking classes, or book onto one of the “hero activities” of Savusavu, such as a dolphin cruise, scuba diving or enjoy a “meke” night at the nearby Koro Sun Resort.
+As for your accommodation, the “Vonu Hut” provides the best rates including a fully-equipped kitchen, a bedroom, an ensuite… Basically, a home away from home!

-Check Sigasiga Sands Resort out:
+Check Sigasiga Sands Boutique Bungalows out:

 -budget-accommodation-on-vanua-levu© Sigasiga Sands Resort